9 Best Password Managers for Businesses in 2025

 2. Initial installation and setup.
 Download and install the chosen password manager on your company’s devices.
 Follow the provider’s instructions for initial setup, which typically includes creating a master account.

 3. Set up an admin account.
-Create an administrative account that will have control over the password manager settings, user permissions, and security policies.
+Create an administrative account that controls the password manager settings, user permissions, and security policies.

 4. Define security policies.
-Establish security policies for your organization, such as password complexity requirements, two-factor authentication, and regular password updates.
+Establish security policies for your organization, such as password complexity requirements, 2FA, and regular password updates.

 5. Add users and set permissions.
 Add employees as users to the password manager and assign appropriate permissions based on their roles and access needs.